 What may seem like an innocent question could be used later to deny your claim.
 For example, if an insurance adjuster asks “how are you doing?” and you simply answer “fine” believing they are just passing the time of day, they could use that one-word statement against you if you file a claim for injuries.
 While you pay premiums in good faith expecting to be treated fairly when you file claim, an insurance adjuster's primary role is to find ways to minimize the amount the insurer is required to pay.

 Why Hire Experienced Car Accident Lawyers to Represent You?

-Research has shown that crash victims who are represented by a skilled car crash attorney typically walk away with significantly more money in their pockets that those who attempt to negotiate their own settlement with the insurance company after a car crash.
+Research has shown that crash victims who are represented by a skilled car accident lawyers typically walk away with significantly more money in their pockets that those who attempt to negotiate their own settlement with the insurance company after a car crash.
 To ensure that you get a recovery that is enough to compensate you for all of your economic and non-economic damages, call for an appointment today.
 There is never a charge for this consultation, and car wreck cases are handled on contingency.
 You don’t pay unless we win your case.

 Samples Ames PLLC has the skills and experience to deal with an insurance company who is trying to minimize the amount they are expecting to pay.
 We also are willing to go after other drivers who may have been responsible for your injuries after a car crash.
 If you contact us today at (817) 605-1505 or (469) 466-2600, we will be happy to review your case and determine the best way to proceed to ensure you get the compensation you deserve for your injuries.
 Since we charge no fee unless we are successful in obtaining an award for you, you have nothing to lose.